carsonRadtke/carsonRadtke/README.md

 # Hi there! 👋

-I'm Carson, a Software Engineer from Oklahoma.
+I'm Carson, a Software Engineer from Colorado.

 ## About Me

 - 💼 I am currently working on the C++ Static Analysis team [@microsoft](https://github.com/microsoft).
+- 📝 I will be starting my Master's degree at UT Austin in Fall 2025.

 ## My Skills